Basement mold is some pretty tricky stuff. If your basement has the right conditions, you could find yourself dealing with it.

 Follow Your Nose

 Did we mention that this stuff smells?
 Okay, we were getting to that.
-One quick way to identify basement mold is from the odor it emits.
+One quick way to identify basement mold is from the odor it emits and call to specialist.
 It is far from pleasant however, it will likely burn at your nostrils in much the same way that your Uncle’s cheap cologne did.

 Only the main difference is that mold has more of a stench to it.
 Ah, alright, what we mean is that the problem has to reach a certain stage before it starts to become, shall we say, pungent?

 We indicated that a damp environment is an open invitation for mold-a-pa-looza.
 However, you can spot check some key locations to beat it to the stinky stage.
 Pipes along walls are a good starting point.